 Here, slim format boards of decking crate a Mediterranean patio vibe when paired with the white garden furniture and garden wall ideas.

 14. Use wall lights to create a soft glow

 Garden lighting ideas are essential to include in your patio plans.
 Try to accommodate different types of lights at different levels — building up layers will make the scheme feel more natural and allow better control.

-Up and down lights on walls, which create a wash and a soft glow to a patio, look great, while low level solar lanterns or stake can also lend ambience.
+Wall washer lights, which create a soft glow to a patio, look great, while low level solar lanterns or stake lights can also lend ambience.

 A simple place to start, but one that will make all the difference when the time comes to carry food and drinks from the kitchen to an outdoor area.
 Ensure the path from indoors to outdoors isn't an obstacle course by installing quality patio doors and a level threshold to a decked or paved area.